Brief data for post-1B- tension post

 Table 1-7A-Workable gauges for angles-CM#15.

-Table 1-7A-Workable gauges for angles for tension members-CM#15 has added two legs in the table that was not included in the previous construction manual cM#14 for sizes 10 and 8 inches, gauges g3 and gauge 4 were added which means that for an angle with 12-inch leg, it can carry four gauge lines of bolts.
+Table 1-7A-Workable gauges for angles for tension members based on CM#15 have sizes of legs added that were not included in the previous construction manual CM#14 for sizes 10 and 8 inches.
+Gauges g3 and gauge 4 were added, meaning an angle with a 12-inch leg can carry four gauge lines of bolts.

 The next post contains Solved problems for net area estimation.

-For a useful external link-Chapter 3 – Tension Members– Bartlett Quimby.
+For a useful external link, see Chapter 3, Tension Members, and Bartlett Quimby.

 Scroll to Top